 Many community managers looking to start or grow a group in 2022 are searching for better alternatives to a Facebook Group.
 Community building is hard enough without the limitations imposed by Facebook’s algorithm.

 Many of the old alternatives from bigger companies like Google Groups and Yahoo!
-Groups have shutdown.
+Groups have closed down.

-We researched 62 alternatives to Facebook Groups and found 18 that still offer some sort of forever free option.
+We researched 64 alternatives to Facebook Groups and found 19 that still offer some sort of forever-free option.
 (We haven’t included open source as free since you have to pay for hosting and traffic costs)

 What should you look for in Facebook Groups Alternatives?